smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 10 - The Underworld Rejection.md

 "Three thousand years," Charon muttered.
 "Three thousand years of smooth operations.
 No problems.
 Then you."

 "To be fair, I didn't ask to be crushed to death."
+Sisyphus defended.

 "You never ask.
-That's the problem.
-Things just happen around you."
+That's the problem."
 Another accusatory look.
 "Do you know how many forms I had to file after your last stunt?
 The Persephone incident?"

 "I returned voluntarily."

 "After a DECADE.
 With compound interest on the ferry toll."
 Charon's pole hit water with more force than necessary.
-"Do you know what compound interest looks like over ten years in the underworld?
-The paperwork alone took six months."
+"Do you know what compound interest looks like over ten years in the underworld?"

 They crossed in silence after that.
 The far shore materialized from grey mist; not Tartarus, where Sisyphus's boulder waited in eternal futility, but somewhere else.
 A complex of buildings that looked like they'd been designed by someone who'd given up on architecture and settled for "depressingly functional."